elizabethkerubo02/progress-steps/README.md

 https://elizabethkerubo02.github.io/progress-steps/
 # progress-steps
-day 2 of coding in html and css and javascript
+day 2 of coding in HTML, CSS for styling and Javascript for functionality

+~